 Cats can be finicky creatures.
 It can be almost impossible to get them to like something that they don’t want.
-Take littler boxes for example.
-Sure, you may have just purchased the most advanced new $700 Litter Robot so you wouldn’t have to deal with litter anymore, but if your cat isn’t into it, good luck getting him to use it.
-And when was the last time you bought your cat a toy and instead of playing with it, she jumps in the box that it came in and ignores it altogether?
+Take litter boxes, for example.
+Sure, you may have just purchased the most advanced new Litter-Robot so you wouldn’t have to deal with litter anymore, but if your cat isn’t into it, good luck getting him to use it.
+And when was the last time you bought your cat a toy, and instead of playing with it, she jumps in the box that it came in and ignores it altogether?

 Green Pantry understands how hard it can be to deal with picky cats, and that’s why they’ve created the perfect cat food for the cat that has everything.
 Is your cat tired of mushy wet cat food from a can that always comes in the same flavor of gruel?
 Does your cat aspire to eat like a globe-trotting billionaire?
-Good news, you need look no further than Green Pantry’s new British Banquet line of ultra-premium cat food.
+Good news!
+In 2016, Green Pantry created their British Banquet line of ultra-premium (and expensive) cat food.

 Of course, these types of refined meals don’t come free.
 A meal for humans with those ingredients would cost hundreds of dollars.
-The cost of a 2kg bag of British Banquet is $306, which covers about 10 days of food for your kitty.
+The cost of a 2kg bag of British Banquet came in at $306, which covers about 10 days of food for your kitty.
 In other words, if you feed your cat these elite edibles, you’ll be paying $15 per meal.
-If you fed your cat British Banquet for an entire year, you’d be about $11,000 out of pocket, or 50-100 times what the lowest-priced cat foods cost (185 times more than Meow Mix).
-The average American human only spends $2,641 per year on food, a small fraction of what these pampered felines will be spending on food.
-In case you need to see how drastic this difference is, just take a look at the chart we made below:
+If you fed your cat British Banquet for an entire year, you’d be out $11,000 out of pocket, or 50-100 times what the lowest-priced cat foods cost (185 times more than Meow Mix).

 While some of these foods sound appetizing to humans, cats are natural carnivores.
-Therefore asparagus, quinoa, and saffron are completely unnecessary for a cat to maintain a healthy diet (if you want to understand more about what should be in your cat food read our post on high fiber cat food).
+Therefore asparagus, quinoa, and saffron are completely unnecessary for a cat to maintain a healthy diet.
 In the end, this is clearly more of a marketing effort on Green Pantry’s part than anything else.

-In the case that you still wanted to try and order and were hoping for an easy click-and-order process to get your hands on British Banquet, you’re out of luck.
-The stuff serves such a small market that it isn’t even being mass produced.
+In the case that you still wanted to try and order and hoped for an easy click-and-order process to get your hands on British Banquet – the world’s most expensive cat food – you’re out of luck.
+The stuff serves such a small market that it isn’t even mass-produced.
 You’ll have to purchase your cat’s elite meals through special order.
 And if you’re in the United States, you’ll have to pay extra shipping charges of $61 per order.
 That’s another $2,169 annually for those at home counting.
 If you’re the type of person who can afford this stuff, however, you’re probably not even worried about the extra pocket change you’ll have to dish out to get it stateside anyway.

 If you feed your cat something that’s crazy expensive or really unique, let us know in the comments.
 We’d love to hear from you!